 For ADL purposes, accounts are organized into a queue according to their profit and leverage levels.
 The most profitable, high-leverage traders are placed at the front to reduce the counterparty risk by first dealing with the riskiest traders.

 To recap, the insurance fund is a crucial component of any exchange that allows for leveraged trading.
 It is the first line of protection against exchange-wide capital drawdowns that result from inefficient liquidations.

 Insurance Fund Mining

 The liquidation penalties defined in “Scenario I” replenish the insurance fund organically during the exchange operations.
 However, some capital is necessary to ensure a smooth trading experience right from launch.
-To bootstrap initial capital for the insurance fund, Firefly will organize the insurance fund mining program.
+To bootstrap initial capital for the insurance fund, Bluefin will organize the insurance fund mining program.
 Through the program, users who help bootstrap the insurance fund will earn token rewards.

-Firefly will kick off the insurance fund mining program soon!
+Bluefin will kick off the insurance fund mining program soon!
 You will be able to read about it in-depth in a follow-up article!

-Firefly will launch an insurance fund and offer perpetual swap trading in Q2 2021, both with early participation rewards.
+Bluefin will launch an insurance fund and offer perpetual swap trading in Q2 2021, both with early participation rewards.
 Traders will benefit from a seamless trading experience, familiar to that of centralized exchanges, no gas fees and low trading fees.
 The protocol for trading options will go live later in the year.
-The number of features and assets on Firefly will grow over time.
+The number of features and assets on Bluefin will grow over time.
 Soon, we will be able to rapidly launch new trading pairs and allow traders to gain the exposure they want, whenever they want.
 This is just the beginning — we hope you join us in creating the future of finance.